zooniverse/front-end-monorepo/docs/arch/adr-63.md

 - A subsequent ADR will be created regarding geospatial annotation tasks and tools
 - This ADR will be updated or a subsequent ADR will be created for custom tile layer support
+- OSM is an external dependency; service availability or rate limits could impact the viewer, though custom tile layers can mitigate this in future work
+- OpenLayers requires ESM support; we updated fe-project/app-project's Next.js config (`next.config.js`) with `experimental.esmExternals: 'loose'` to accommodate this, which may require revisiting as ESM and CJS interoperability evolves

 ### Subject